Best Air Purifier for Smoke (2026): 7 Tested Picks for Wildfire & Indoor Smoke

 CADR Smoke Rating

 The Clean Air Delivery Rate (CADR) measures how many cubic feet of air a purifier can clean per minute for a specific pollutant.
 CADR is tested separately for smoke, dust, and pollen.
-For wildfire smoke, you want the smoke CADR specifically — this measures removal of the smallest particles (0.09–1.0 microns), which is exactly what PM2.5 wildfire particles fall under.
+For wildfire smoke, you want the smoke CADR specifically, which measures removal of the smallest particles (0.09–1.0 microns), which is exactly what PM2.5 wildfire particles fall under.

 Rule of thumb: Your smoke CADR should be at least two-thirds of your room's square footage.
 A 300 sq ft room needs a purifier with a smoke CADR of at least 200.